 IPART analysed a range of financial indicators that are commonly used by credit rating agencies to assess an entity's financial capacity and ability to service and repay debt.
 The Government believes that a BBB rating is the minimum target rating to ensure financial viability.
-In completing its analysis of financial indicators, IPART has assumed dividend payments of tax equivalents consistent with Wyong Council's requirements under the DWE Best Practice Guidelines155 and a modest dividend payment of between 15-20 per cent of post-tax earnings.156
+In completing its analysis of financial indicators, IPART has assumed dividend payments of tax equivalents consistent with Wyong Council's requirements under the DWE Best Practice Guidelines138 and a modest dividend payment of between 15-20 per cent of post-tax earnings.139

-IPART's analysis and financial modelling indicate that the maximum prices set in the determination will enable Wyong Council to achieve a credit rating of at least B+rising to BBB after the initial impact of implementing its large infrastructure programme is overcome. (see Table 13.6).
+IPART's analysis and financial modelling indicate that the maximum prices set in the determination will enable Wyong Council to achieve a credit rating of at least BB in each year of the determination period (see Table 13.4).

-155 DWE, Best Practice Management of Water Supply and Sewerage Guidelines, August 2007, p 16.
+138 DWE, Best Practice Management of Water Supply and Sewerage Guidelines, August 2007, p 16.

-156 IPART would normally allow a post tax dividend payment of 50 per cent of post tax earnings however a lower level is consistent with normal commercial enterprises that are undertaking large scale capital investment.
+139 IPART would normally allow a post tax dividend payment of 50 per cent of post tax earnings however a lower level is consistent with normal commercial enterprises that are undertaking large scale capital investment.